Magdark28/Solving-the-problem-of-blocks-with-multiple-combinations-and-optimizing-informed-search/README.md

 Steps to use the repository:

-  *1)Clone this repository to your local machine using the command "git clone https://github.com/[username]/[repository name]" in your terminal.
+*Clone this repository to your local machine using the command "git clone https://github.com/[username]/[repository name]" in your terminal.*

-  *2)Explore the source code in the "src" folder, where you will find all our implementations to solve the block problem with multiple combinations and the     informed search heuristics.
+* Explore the source code in the "src" folder, where you will find all our implementations to solve the block problem with multiple combinations and the     informed search heuristics.